 These tactics directly oppose representative democracy.
 They mean lack of progress and rights for the people.
 They affect lives directly through inability to pass legislation around the issues your constituents care about most.

-If passed, the Dignity At Work Act would:
+If passed, the Workplace Psychological Safety Act would:

 Provide a cause of action for employees who suffer from workplace bullying.